 A friendly rival of Kim's who also practices Taekwando, although his style is far more focused on kicks.
 He's a huge fan of Athena, which got him into trouble at one point as he was hit by a truck after crossing the street to see her.
 To add insult to injury, the Athena he saw was only a cardboard standee.
 He recovered by the time of the 2003 tournament, but disappeared again the next year.

-Krizalid - Unknown
+Krizalid - Ireland

 "Useless.
 It's so hard to find good help now."